epthewizard/Export-Authy-Tokens/README.md

 2. Enter the backup password when prompted.
 The script decrypts the tokens and writes an export file such as `authenticator_tokens_export_bitwarden.json`, and prints `otpauth://` URLs you can copy.

 If you see `Decryption failed` or invalid data, [click here](#decryption-troubleshooting) for checks.
-See example commands for running the script in the "Script examples for noobs" section: [click here](#script-examples).
+See example commands for running the script in the "Script examples" section: [click here](#script-examples).

 ### 7) Import the data into Bitwarden or another TOTP manager, then clean up
 1. For Bitwarden bulk import: log into https://vault.bitwarden.com → **Settings → Tools → Import Data**, select **Bitwarden (json)**, and upload the exported JSON file.